 The scanner relinks if the scanner or the base have been reset, or the scanner comes back into range.
-If the scanner relinks, you will hear a single chirp when the relinking process is complete.
+If the scanner relinks, you will hear a two tone beep sequence from the scanner when the relinking process is complete.
 Refer to Out-of-Range Alarm on page 3-9 for further information.